 The Louis Stokes wing was built in 1995, and the rest of the facility has been restored.

 To the right is a Cleveland Library overdue notice, mailed in 1950.
 It begs

 the question, 'Why would someone hang on to a library notice for over 50 years?'

 The unspoken one is 'Why would anyone buy it?'

 |Not just Romanesque.
 It's French Gothic Romanesque.|

-The above was replaced by the Dayton-Montgomery County Library.
+The above was replaced by the Dayton-Montgomery County Library in 1962.
 Apparently, there's a new moniker: Dayton Metro Library.

 Is the building Beaux-Arts, or not?